 Recommended System Specifications

-As a general rule of thumb for multiboxing modern 3D games on one PC, you want at the minimum one CPU core, 2GB RAM per game instance, and a middle to high grade video card with approximately 512MB vRAM per game instance (although this is quite variable).
-This all does depend on the game!.
+As a general rule of thumb for multiboxing modern 3D games on one PC, you want at the minimum one CPU core, 2GB RAM per game instance (3GB for WoW retail) and maybe 2GB more for the OS (this means 5 boxing WoW retail on 16GB is very tight, and usually a performance headache), and a middle to high grade video card with approximately 512MB vRAM per game instance for DX9, 768MB for DX11/Legacy options.
+2GB vram per game for DX12.
+This can still be quite variable depending on the game and what settings you want to achieve.
 Older games like EQ can get away with lower spec requirements.
 Newer games like Diablo3, or updated games (like WOW) will need more power.

 - Approximate minimum recommendations